 How can I see who won an Award?

 Log in to your educator dashboard and click the link that says “Regional Award Certificates and Notification Letters.”
-Here, you will be able to access all congratulatory letters and certificates for students connected with your account who received an award.
+Here, you will be able to access all of the congratulatory letters and certificates for students connected with your account who received an award.
 Visit your regional web page for more information about what your Award recipients can expect.

 If you don’t have an account and are just curious…

 Search for Award recipients in your area looking up your area’s regional web page here.
-Search for the “Notification” section of the page to see a full list of regional Award recipients.

 Looking for more opportunities to be recognized?
 Students of African descent are invited to participate in local and national ACT-SO competitions!
 NAACP’s ACT-SO is a community-based program that provides forum for youth of African descent to receive recognition for their achievements in academics, literary arts, visual arts, and the sciences.